How to Install an Electric Tankless Water Heater: Wiring Guide

 Properly calculating the ampacity for a water heater and selecting the correct components is a methodical process.
 Here’s how to do it for a tankless water heater electric model:

 - Determine Total Wattage: Check the manufacturer’s nameplate on the unit.
-A whole-house model might have multiple heating elements.
-For example, a unit could have three 9,000-watt elements, totaling 27,000 watts.
+A whole-house model might have multiple heating stages or elements.
+For example, a unit could have multiple heating elements that sum to 27,000 W.

 The Dedicated Circuit and Wiring Process

-Nearly every electric tankless water heater requires one or more dedicated circuits.
-Due to their high power draw, they cannot share a circuit with any other outlets or appliances.
-The installation involves running a new homerun from the panel to the unit’s location.
+Nearly every whole-house electric tankless water heater requires one or more dedicated circuits.
+Due to their high power draw, they generally cannot share a circuit with other outlets or appliances.
+The installation involves running a new homerun (or homeruns) from the panel to the unit’s location.
 This is the essence of creating a dedicated circuit for a tankless water heater.

-The process of 240V water heater wiring involves connecting the two hot conductors (typically black and red) to the double-pole breaker, the neutral (if required by the unit), and the ground wire to the corresponding bus bars in the panel.
-At the appliance, the process of hardwiring a tankless water heater is completed by connecting the circuit conductors directly to the unit’s terminal lugs, as specified in the installation manual.
-Never use a plug and receptacle for these high-power appliances unless explicitly permitted by the manufacturer and local codes for a very small, point-of-use model.
+The process of 240V water heater wiring involves connecting the two hot conductors (typically black and red) to the double-pole breaker, the neutral (if required by the unit) and the grounding conductor to the grounding bus.
+At the appliance, follow the manufacturer’s wiring diagram for connecting the circuit conductors to the unit’s terminal lugs.
+For safety and code compliance, equipment must be hardwired when required by the manufacturer; plug-and-receptacle installations are only acceptable when the manufacturer specifically permits that configuration and local code allows it.

 When to Install a Subpanel for a Tankless Water Heater